zakattack9/WRaPiC/README.md

 # Wrapic Documentation
-WRaPiC is a wireless Raspberry Pi cluster running various containerized applications on top of full Kubernetes.
+Wrapic is a wireless Raspberry Pi cluster running various containerized applications on top of full Kubernetes.
 In my setup, a single 5-port PoE switch provides power to four RPi's all of which are equipped with PoE hats.
 One Raspberry Pi acts as a jump box connecting to an external network through WiFi and forwarding traffic through its ethernet port; this provides the other 3 RPi's with an internet connection and separates the cluster onto its own private network.

-  #### Contents
+### Contents
+- Parts List
 - Initial Headless RPi Setup
 - Setting up the RPi Jump Box and Cluster Network
 - Installing Docker and Kubernetes w/Flannel CNI